-Manuel Escobar, owner of Channel City Auto Body in Santa Barbara, Calif., says many drivers without collision and comprehensive coverage are astounded to find out how much they must to pay to fix their vehicles.
+Manuel Escobar, the owner of Channel City Auto Body in Santa Barbara, Calif., says that drivers without collision and comprehensive coverage are astounded to find out how much they must pay to fix their vehicles.

-“The average consumer doesn’t have a clue of the expense to repair collision damage until you put the estimate in front of them," says Escobar, who has been in business for more than 30 years.
-"A lot of them have sticker shock.”
+“The average consumer doesn’t have a clue of the expense to repair collision damage until you put the estimate in front of them,” Escobar says.
+“A lot of them have sticker shock.”